Open-S2/open-vector-tile/README.md

 const poly3DFeature: VectorPoly3D[] = (feature as OVectorPolys3DFeature).loadGeometry()
 ```

-### If a Polygon type, Pull in the raw geometry with indices and tesselation data
+### If a Polygon type, Pull in the raw geometry with indices and tessellation data

 ```ts
 // works for any polygon or polygon3D type.